-In addition, equity securities without readily determinable fair values are written down to fair value if a qualitative assessment indicates that the investment is impaired and the fair value of the investment is less than its carrying amount.
-The impairment charge is recorded in "Interest and other finance expense".
+In addition, equity securities without readily determinable fair values are remeasured if there is an observable price change in an orderly transaction for the same investment, or if a qualitative assessment indicates that the investment is impaired and the fair value of the investment is less than its carrying amount.
+Similar to other fair value changes as described above, depending on the nature of the investment, this fair value change is either recorded in "Other income (expense), net" or "Interest and other finance expense".